sdicht/sdicht.github.io/docs/lit5/assignments/assignment-angry.md

 ## Submission Requirements

 - 800-1,000 words (excluding bibliography)
-- At least two credible academic sources
+- At least two credible academic sources (no Wikipedia, no YouTube videos, no ChatGPT, no TikTok, etc)
 - Specific references to at least three film scenes